-Buying and owning single-family rental properties in Washington Township can be an exciting and rewarding investment.
-But unlike other types of investments, there are many things you need to know to go from a property owner to a landlord successfully.
-Suppose you are a Washington Township rental property owner getting ready to lease for the first time.
-In that case, it is we have put a list to first fully understand the basics of leasing strategies and, even more importantly, the laws that now apply to you and your tenant.
-For you to begin leasing your first property, we’ve put together a comprehensive guide covering the basics.
-By following a few simple guidelines, you are more likely to make your first experience a better one.
+Purchasing and owning single-family rental properties can be an exciting and profitable investment.
+Unlike other types of investments, there are many things you need to know to successfully go from a property owner to a landlord.
+Suppose you are a Washington Township rental property owner and are arranging to lease for the first time.
+In such a case, it is important to fully understand the basics of leasing strategies and, even more importantly, the laws that now apply to you and your renter.
+We’ve compiled a comprehensive guide to get you started on leasing your first property.
+By following these guidelines, your first experience can be a successful one.

-The first and foremost important step in leasing your rental property is acquiring the right renter.
-And the way to do that is to have a good screening process for each applicant.
-You’ll need to collect some data and information from your prospective tenant to help you determine whether they are the ones you’re looking for.
-At a minimum, request that they fill out an application that includes the names and birth dates for all intended occupants of the home, including those under 18, five years of employment history, and at least three references.
-You’ll also want to gather Social Security numbers for all adult tenants and run a background check on each one.
-Then, call and verify the information on their application.
-If feasible, contact any previous landlords and get details on their renting history.
-It may take some time, but the more research you do before you sign that lease, the less likely you will meet unpleasant surprises in the future.
+One of the first and most critical responsibilities in leasing your rental property is locating the right renter.
+And the best way to accomplish this is to have a good tenant screening process for each applicant.
+You’ll need to acquire information from your prospective renter to establish whether they are the ones you’re on the hunt for.
+At a minimum, request that they fill out an application that incorporates all intended home occupants’ names and birth dates (together with those under 18), five years of employment history, and at least three past rental references.
+You’ll also want to collect Social Security numbers for all adult renters and run a background check on each person.
+Afterward, call and verify the information on their application.
+Preferably, phone any previous landlords and get details on their renting history.
+It may necessitate some time, but the more research you do before you sign that lease, the less likely you will be disappointed in the future.

-As you advertise for and screen renters, it’s important to avoid discriminating against potential tenants, even unintentionally.
-It is illegal to discriminate against a tenant based on factors like race, sex, color, national origin, religion, handicap, and familial status; note there may be other protected classes dependant on your state’s laws.
-As you create your rental ads, be cautious to avoid using language that might qualify as discrimination, such as stating you will not rent to people with children or those who live on government assistance.
-Then, as you collect applications and screen tenants, fairly assess your applicants based on the information they provide and not on other criteria.
-By maintaining professionalism and using an unbiased screening system, you can stay clear of discriminating against any potential renters.
+As you prepare your rental ads, avoid using language that could qualify as discrimination, like indicating that you will not rent to seniors or people with children or that you won’t rent to those who live on government assistance.
+Then, when you collect applications and screen renters, fairly assess your applicants based on the information they provide and not on other criteria.
+By maintaining professionalism and applying an unbiased screening system, you can avoid discriminating against any potential renters.

 Understanding Reasonable Accommodations

-It is important not to undertake that someone with a disability is automatically not a good candidate for your rental property.
-Under the Federal Fair Housing Act, property owners are required to make “reasonable accommodations” for their tenants, should they be required.
+Likewise, it is important not to assume that someone with a disability is automatically not a good candidate for your rental property.
+Under the Federal Fair Housing Act, Washington Township property managers are required to provide “reasonable accommodations” for their renters if requested.
 By definition, a reasonable accommodation is “a change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.”
-If your prospective tenant otherwise meets the criteria for renting your property, accommodation should not be a reason to turn them down.
-In some cases, the accommodation a tenant requests may be somewhat they will install and pay for themselves, with the understanding that they will return the property to its original condition upon move-out.
-In other situations, the tenant may request an accommodation from you that, if deemed reasonable, you will need to accept.
-This includes allowing service and emotional support animalsin the rental property, even if you have a strict policy forbidding pets.
+If your prospective renter otherwise meets the criteria for renting your property, accommodation should not be a reason for rejection.
+The accommodation a renter requests would be paid for and installed by the renter, with the understanding that they will return the property to its original condition upon move-out.

-Understanding all the laws and best practices of leasing rental properties can be a challenge.
-Why not entrust this important task to a Washington Township property manager?
-At Real Property Management Silverstone, we offer clear and anti-discriminatory screening and leasing services that help our rental property owners find the best possible tenants for their properties.
-Contact us today or give us a call at 586-992-6419 to learn more.
+Considering all of the laws and best practices for leasing rental properties can be complicated.
+Why not entrust this critical obligation to a professional property manager?
+At Real Property Management Silverstone, we offer transparent and anti-discriminatory screening and leasing services to help our rental property owners find the ideal renters.
+Contact us today or call us at 586-992-6419 to learn more.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.